Steam locomotion had changed the world, and a series of celebratory steam-hauled train journeys marked the withdrawal of the service in 1968.

 In homage to this iconic era of travel, we take a look at some of the most important listed sites associated with steam locomotives in England.

-1. Stockton and Darlington Railway, County Durham (various listed and scheduled monuments)
+1. Stockton and Darlington Railway, County Durham, Darlington and Stockton-on-Tees (various listed and scheduled monuments)

 2. Stephenson erecting works, Newcastle (Listed Grade II)

-One of the most important names in early railways is that of engineer George Stephenson, ‘father of railways’.
-The Stephenson erecting works in Newcastle were the first purpose-built railway works in the world, the site where the ‘Rocket’ locomotive was constructed in 1828-29.
+One of the most important names in early railways is that of the Stephenson engineering dynasty.
+George Stephenson is often referred to as the ‘father of railways’, and his son Robert Stephenson’s erecting works in Newcastle were the first purpose-built railway works in the world, the site where the ‘Rocket’ locomotive was constructed in 1828-29.
 Another early steam locomotive survives in Kent: the ‘Invicta’ (Listed Grade II).
-This locomotive was also designed and constructed by George Stephenson, and is logged in surviving records as Locomotive No 12 – the ‘Rocket’ being Locomotive No 11.
+This locomotive was also designed and constructed by Robert Stephenson, and is logged in surviving records as Locomotive No 12 – the ‘Rocket’ being Locomotive No 11.

 3. Liverpool Road Station, Manchester (Listed Grade I)